-An excellent outsourced medical coding operation not only relieves staffing and quality stressors, but also streamlines processes and create efficiencies for the whole revenue cycle.
+An excellent outsourced medical coding operation not only relieves staffing and quality stressors, but also streamlines processes and creates efficiencies for the whole revenue cycle.

-But correcting inefficiencies in your coding workflow are vital to resolving anything that is slowing down reimbursement.
+But correcting any inefficiencies in your coding workflow is vital to resolving anything that is slowing down reimbursement.